kl3mta3/QuickAccessPortal/README.md

 app.config
 Template Provided.
 ```
+## About This Project
-This application was built as a functional concept during my time at The IT Support Center, but all code and structure remain my original work.
-It is shared here as part of my personal portfolio.
+This application was designed and built during my time working in internal IT support, and while used in a real environment, all code and architectural decisions are my own.
+It is shared here as part of my personal portfolio to demonstrate full-stack architecture, secure authentication flows, and a responsive multi-role UI system.